-All evaluative rankings shown below shall be justified by evidence submitted by the faculty member, whose responsibility it is to provide it.
+All evaluative rankings shown below shall be justified by evidence submitted by the faculty member.
 The evidence may consist of copies of award letters, acceptance or publication of articles or books, conference papers, third year review or mentoring committee letter, etc. In other cases, evidence may take the form of written affirmation and accompanying paper- or e-work (e.g., syllabi).
 Unassigned means a voluntarily assumed extra responsibility not included in the annual work assignment.
 Also, again we affirm that these guidelines, as comprehensive as attempted, are meant to inform but not substitute for the judgment of personnel committees and Department Chair.